UA-Online/style-guide/_pages/problem-solving.md

 ---
 title: problem-solving
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## problem-solving
+# problem-solving

 Hyphenated in all uses.[^67]